vele616/monorepo/packages/jobboard/website/content/jobs/wordpress-developer-remote-xfive-QvUKH.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/xfive"
 companyWebsite: "https://www.xfive.co/"
-summary: "To apply as a wordpress developer at Xfive, you preferably need to have some knowledge of: experience in: #wordpress, #javascript, #php."
+summary: "To apply as a Wordpress Developer at Xfive, you preferably need to have some experience in: #wordpress, #javascript, #php."
 summaryBackup: "Excited about #wordpress, #javascript, #php?
 Check out this job post!"
-featured: 20
+featured: 12
 ---

 ## Job description

-We are looking for talented **mid-level to senior developers** specializing in **front-end** and**WordPress** projects.
+We are looking for talented **mid-level to senior developers** specializing in **front-end** and **WordPress** projects.

 ## Type of employment